mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 and rested I meditated on my solar plexus and in rhythm subvocalized a dharani (I preferred Om Shanti Shanti Shanti.)
-My preferred meditation position being easy pose although sometimes I found using a meditation bench easier.
+My preferred meditation position being easy pose although sometimes I found using a meditation bench less straining.

-None of these accoutrements were really necessary of course.
+None of these trappings were really necessary of course.
 If you remember summer break lying on bed doing nothing just watching the blanket rise and fall with your breath then that is meditation.